Bentleyj/BeyondPhotography/README.md

 ### Day 29

 Added a slanted pixelation effect today.
 Not what I really wanted to do today but I have no time!
 It is interesting to see, but I want to do more compicated pixelation patterns.

+### Day 30

+30 Days of 2D shaders!
+Today I'm trying to build a effect where the pixelation fades in over time.
+This is actually abit trickier than I thought and right now my pixels are all a weird size and her body seems to be in upside-down chunks but I'll figure it out tomorrow and resolve.